Research Program – Proposal Requirements

 Eligibility

-Applicants from both within the U.S. as well as outside the U.S. are eligible to apply, including both non-U.S. citizens and those affiliated with non-U.S. institutions.
+Applicants from both within the United States as well as outside the United States are eligible to apply, including both non-U.S. citizens and those affiliated with non-U.S. institutions.